yalhasan/TASK-git-and-github/README.md

 - `push` your local changes to the remote repository.
 - Add an image of your favorite food in your local repository.
 (You can download any image for this from Google if you need to.)
 - `add`, `commit`, `push` your changes. -->

+### 3. Make Changes

+- Create a new file using `touch` called `greetings.txt`.
+- Inside the fle, Write a greeting message.
+- Git add, commit and push your changes